mortezakowkabi/jcb-persian-documentation/025-How-to-use-email-helper-in-your-components.md

 The **Email Helper Class** in Joomla Component Builder (JCB) is a reusable class located in the **Helpers** section of a component.
 It enables developers to easily send emails from within any part of their component.

 * The helper file is usually named `email.php`.
-* It extends JCB’s abstract helper class.
+* It extends JCB's abstract helper class.
-* It uses Joomla’s built-in mailer (`JMail`) to prepare and send messages.
+* It uses Joomla's built-in mailer (`JMail`) to prepare and send messages.

 **How It Works:**
-When an email is sent, the helper creates an instance of Joomla’s mailer, loads the necessary variables, and sends the message with the proper configuration.
+When an email is sent, the helper creates an instance of Joomla's mailer, loads the necessary variables, and sends the message with the proper configuration.

 ---